Stella, l'amie de Maimie: Objectives

-Stella favors empowerment and solidarity by and amongst sex workers, since the organization's worldview is that all sex workers internationally are committed to the idea that each of them has a place in society, and human rights worth defending.
+Stella promotes empowerment and solidarity by and amongst sex workers, and believes that every sex worker has an important place in society, and human rights worth defending.

 Current activities

-Stella is an ongoing organization that works in different levels of the society to promote some new understanding of the sex industry for sex workers and for the general public.
-It goes from helping sex workers to fight hepatitis or HIV, to publishing magazines, doing workshop for students or sex workers, working with the government for the decriminalization of the sex industry in Montreal and internationally to helping sex workers to get some work experience within a social justice organization.
+Stella is an ongoing organization that works in different levels of society to promote new understanding of the sex industry for sex workers and for the general public.
+It goes from helping sex workers to fight hepatitis or HIV, to publishing magazines, doing workshops for students or sex workers, working with the government for the decriminalization of the sex industry in Montreal and internationally to helping sex workers to get some work experience within a social justice organization.